 With the example of Dubrovnik, you are indeed the product.
 They admit to gathering “information that can use used to identify user presence, time spent, repeat visits within range of WiFi access points and the content that a user visits online.”

-Modern WiFi solutions have emerged as perhaps our most powerful data tool, offering unique advantages that have revolutionised our ability to collect, analyse, and utilise data.
+Think of the intelligence we can collect, and the data analytics potential.
+Modern WiFi solutions have emerged as perhaps our most powerful data collection tool, offering unique advantages that have revolutionised our ability to collect, analyse, and utilise data.

-But how can we apply these strategies to the events world and use event WiFi solutions to drive future growth and success?
+But how exactly can we apply these strategies to the events world and harness our event WiFi solutions to drive future growth and success?

-Since entering the events industry in 2011, I’ve noticed that the more successful events are those that have someone at the help with real creativity, innovation and ingenuity.
-Success stems from very talented event producers that have an eye for quality, and who understand that we are all just looking for escapism from real life.
+Since entering the events industry in 2011, I’ve noticed that the more successful events are those produced by a team with real creativity, innovation and ingenuity.
+Success stems from very talented event leaders that have an eye for quality, and who understand that we are all just looking for escapism from real life.

 These are the types of people that go to no ends of effort to deliver experiences that immerse, shock or wow us.
 I’ve worked with enough of them to notice a trend.
 They have the power to make us feel emotions that we don’t feel in our every day controlled lives.